 The 2013 Fredson Bowers Memorial Prize was awarded to Alan Galey for “The Enkindling Reciter: E-books in the Bibliographical Imagination,” Book History 15 (2012).

-The 2011 Fredson Bowers Memorial Prize was awarded to Professor Colbey Emmerson Reid, for her essay “Mina Loy’s Design Flaws,” which appeared in the 2007-08 issue of Florida Atlantic Comparative Studies (published in May 2009).
+The 2011 Fredson Bowers Memorial Prize was awarded to Colbey Emmerson Reid, for her essay “Mina Loy’s Design Flaws,” which appeared in the 2007-08 issue of Florida Atlantic Comparative Studies (published in May 2009).
 The 2011 Fredson Bowers Memorial Prize Committee consisted of Meg Roland (chair), Nicholas Frankel, and Gabrielle Dean.

-The 2009 Fredson Bowers Memorial Prize was awarded to Dr. Gabrielle Dean, for her essay “Grid Games: Gertrude Stein’s Diagrams and Detectives,” which appeared in the April 2008 issue of Modernism/Modernity.
+The 2009 Fredson Bowers Memorial Prize was awarded to Gabrielle Dean, for her essay “Grid Games: Gertrude Stein’s Diagrams and Detectives,” which appeared in the April 2008 issue of Modernism/Modernity.
 The 2009 Fredson Bowers Memorial Prize Committee consisted of H. Wayne Storey (chair), Marta Werner, and Randall McLeod.

-The 2007 Fredson Bowers Memorial Prize was awarded to Professor Lawrence Rainey for his essay, “With Automatic Hand: Writing the Waste Land,” from his book Revisiting the Waste Land (Yale, 2005).
+The 2007 Fredson Bowers Memorial Prize was awarded to Lawrence Rainey for his essay, “With Automatic Hand: Writing the Waste Land,” from his book Revisiting the Waste Land (Yale, 2005).
 The 2007 Fredson Bowers Memorial Prize Committee consisted of Matthew G. Kirschenbaum, Chair, Marta L. Werner, and Randall McLeod.

-The 2005 Fredson Bowers Memorial Prize was awarded to Professor Randall McLeod for his essay “Gerard Hopkins and The Shapes of His Sonnets,” which appeared in Voice Text Hypertext: Emerging Practices in Textual Studies, edited by Raimonda Modiano, Leroy F. Searle, and Peter Shillingsburg (Seattle: U of Washington Press, 2004).
+The 2005 Fredson Bowers Memorial Prize was awarded to Randall McLeod for his essay “Gerard Hopkins and The Shapes of His Sonnets,” which appeared in Voice Text Hypertext: Emerging Practices in Textual Studies, edited by Raimonda Modiano, Leroy F. Searle, and Peter Shillingsburg (Seattle: U of Washington Press, 2004).
 The 2005 Fredson Bowers Memorial Prize Committee consisted of Nicholas Frankel, Chair, Matthew G. Kirschenbaum, and Marta L. Werner.

-The 2003 Fredson Bowers Memorial Prize was awarded to Professor Matthew G. Kirschenbaum for “Editing the Interface: Textual Studies and First Generation Electronic Objects,” TEXT 14 (2002): 15-51.
+The 2003 Fredson Bowers Memorial Prize was awarded to Matthew G. Kirschenbaum for “Editing the Interface: Textual Studies and First Generation Electronic Objects,” TEXT 14 (2002): 15-51.
 The Prize Committee consisted of Marta L. Werner, Chair, Nicholas Frankel, and Trevor Howard-Hill.

 The Richard J. Finneran Award